 If you have inputs on what could be wrong, let me know.
 I only looked at obvious coding mistakes like type conversions and did not focus on physics at all...

-#8 Updated by Kazuhiro Terao about 6 years ago
+#8 Updated by Kazuhiro Terao over 6 years ago

 I'll do that check after I finish what I am doing.